Physiotherapy: Hands/Burns/Plastics Outpatients

 Refer to Occupational Therapy in the North West Region.

-Please fax referral with relevant investigation results to Hand Physiotherapy, 9 Floor Wellington Clinics, (03) 6173 0278.
+Referrals can be faxed with relevant investigation results to Hand Physiotherapy, 9 Floor Wellington Clinics, (03) 6173 0278.

 All referrals must conform to the Referral Standards as outlined on For Clinicians page.
 Specific requirements are detailed in the individual clinic and condition referral guidelines.